semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 where `sc` is an alias for `semgrep-core/_build/default/src/cli/Main.exe`, the executable produced by running `make` in `semgrep-core/`.
 If you have installed `semgrep-core`, you can instead use `semgrep-core` here, but each time you make a change you will need to compile (`make`) and then install (`make install`).

+By default, tokens are not shown in full in the dumped AST.
+Their presence is indicated by `()`.

 You may also find it useful to see the Python AST representation of the pattern.
 Just as `make` produces an executable for `semgrep-core` in `semgrep-core/_build/default/src/cli/Main.exe`, it also produces one for `pfff` in `semgrep-core/_build/default/src/pfff/cli/Main.exe` (alias to `pf` for these docs).

 To dump the Python AST, run